 She sleeps soundly through the night in her bed downstairs, a spot she’s chosen for herself.
 While she’s not quite ready to follow her foster family upstairs, she waits at the bottom with a happy dance, clearly wanting to be part of the moment.
 It’s just going to take a little more time for her to feel safe enough to fully join in.

-She would thrive in a calm, patient home where her main carer is female, as she’s currently more at ease around women.
-Her adopters will need to support her with house training and gradually introduce her to harness and lead walking when she’s ready.
+She would thrive in a calm, patient, adult only home where her main carer is female, as she’s currently more at ease around women.
+Her adopters will need to support her with house training and settling in to her new home.
 Like many dogs from her background, everyday sights and sounds such as the TV or hoover may be unfamiliar at first, so she’ll need gentle encouragement as she adjusts.

 Vanilla is a truly special little soul.
 She’s still learning what it means to be loved, but she’s trying so very hard to be brave.
 In the right home, with kindness, patience, and the steady paw of a canine friend, she will continue to blossom and become the joyful, affectionate companion she’s meant to be.